 Raley-Ward cites an article in French wine magazine, Gilbert & Gaillard, which examined the discovery.
-The cellar master explains, “The article showed an inverted map of Bordeaux on top of a map the Atlantic Vintage Wine Region and it clearly matches not only the geography, but the climate and terrior are almost identical – unlike California.”
+The cellar master explains, “The article showed an inverted map of Bordeaux on top of a map the Atlantic Vintage Wine Region and it clearly matches not only the geography but the climate and terroir are almost identical – unlike California.”

 The similarities that bind them are the clay and the gravel soils in both regions.
 They also share an ideal drainage system and a climate mellowed by the influences of the rivers that flow through them.
 It was fascinating stuff to learn, and we couldn’t wait to taste.